rafagomes/reactnd-project-myreads-starter/README.md

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

 ## Editorconfig
-For a better compatibily cross IDEs we are using [Editor Config](http://editorconfig.org/), please, install in your IDE to maintain the code style and avoid unnecessary conflicts.
+For a better compatibily cross IDEs we are using [Editorconfig](http://editorconfig.org/), please, install in your IDE to maintain the code style and avoid unnecessary conflicts.

 ## Backend Server